AB5HM

 My design considerations

-I am using a cofiguration with two LDMOS devices for the following reasons:
+I am using a configuration with two LDMOS devices for the following reasons:

 One of the main problems with high power solid state amplifiers is to ensure a low thermal resistance between the